 Early morning is the best time.

 Avoid watering past 7:30 P.M.
-Doing so will invite fungus and disease as the grass blades would not have a chance to dry and stay wet overnight.
+Doing so will invite fungus and disease as the grass blades would not have a chance to dry out overnight.

 DO NOT water shallow and infrequent.
-Watering daily for 10-15 min in each area will be worse for your lawn then not watering at all.
+Watering daily for 10-15 min in each area will be worse for your lawn than not watering at all.

 Irrigation Systems - Be sure it is set to water deep & infrequent, a lot of irrigation companies will set it up for daily quick waterings.
 This is NOT the proper watering for our climate and grass types.